-Check out my Top 5 Guides on Electronic drumming, which show you how to choose an electronic drum set, the differences between sample pads, how to create your perfect hybrid acoustic-electronic drum kit, and more!
+Check out our guide on the best electronic drum sets as well as many others on this site, which show you how to choose an electronic drum set, the differences between sample pads, how to create your perfect hybrid acoustic-electronic drum kit, and much more!

 This web site is dedicated to electronic drums, so if you are considering buying an acoustic drum set then check out this great article on musicians friend.

 Like any instrument, it is very easy to get frustrated and plateau on your development.
 I would highly recommend a personal drum teacher, particularly when you are starting out.
 Luckily, there are also a wealth of drum tuition resources online.
 These are great resources to help you work at your own pace, allows you to rewatch over and over again, and address areas for improvement with lots of different exercises.

 If you have the money to play with then nothing beats a local drum expert for all of your tuition.
 I know this is not the case for many.
 If not, I think the best approach to use these online drum lessons are used in conjunction with semi-frequent visits to a local expert drum instructor.
 If you have the discipline to practice independently then you will not need one-to-one tuition to teach you everything, so you can stretch your budget out to pay for really quality tuition on areas you need help with.
 An expert drum teacher will have the experience to identify bad habits and weakness that may be in your ‘blind spot’.

 Drumeo: This is a great resource for drummers.
 Featuring big name drummers such as Jared Falk, Tony Roster Jr, Thomas Lang, and much more, there is so much to learn from these guys.

 MikesLessons.com: Another great site, full of high quality lessons from Mike Johnston.
 Here you can sign up for montly access.
 Alternatively, you can also purchase access to address particular areas you want to improve, such as developing speed, fills, independence, and more.